 State Rules and Regulations Amid COVID-19

-California opened 25 field offices as early as May 8.
-All remaining offices opened on June 11.
+As of June 11th, California reopened all of its field offices.
 Limited services are available, and customers are encouraged to use online services whenever possible.
-Behind-the-wheel driving tests are currently unavailable.

 Hand-washing stations for customers are available in select locations.
-To reduce the number of people in the building, text messages will be sent to customers waiting outside that notifies them when an agent is ready to serve them.
+To reduce the number of people in the building, text messages will be sent to customers waiting outside to notify them when an agent is ready to serve them.

 Florida started reopening DMV centers on June 3 for appointments only.
 You can renew licenses and vehicle registrations online by visiting GoRenew.com.
 Those who cannot access the website will be allowed to do renewals in-person.

 When visiting a Florida Highway Safety and Motor Vehicles (FLHSMV) branch, customers will be asked screening questions and have their temperature taken.
 Anyone with a fever will not be allowed into the building.

 Need to take the Knowledge Exam?
 Third Party Administrators are handling permit tests in Florida.
 And Aceable is one of them!

 Indiana’s Bureau of Motor Vehicles (BMV) opened for walk-ins on June 15th.
 Late fees for licenses, permits, ID cards and vehicle registration cards that need renewal began on June 30th.